 - Functionality cookies - these are used to recognise you when you return to our Website.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 - Targeting cookies - these cookies record your visit to our Website, the pages you have visited and the links you have followed.
 We will use this information to make our Website and the advertising displayed on it more relevant to your interests.
-We may also share this information with third parties for this purpose but this will be contain no information capable of identifying you personally.
+We may also share this information with third parties for this purpose but these cookies will contain no information capable of identifying you personally to us.

 You can find more information about the individual cookies we use and the purposes for which we use below: